Investing in Enterprise Fund

 Most importantly, the fund is designed to allow you to meet the needs of your business, achieve your vision and secure your future.

 Loans are repayable over a period of up to 10 years.
 Appropriate security must be available for the loan.
-We will discuss our requirement for security with you during the assessment process.
+We will discuss our requirements for security with you during the assessment process.

 Purpose of this fund